microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 ```

 ### -DownloadUri
-Uri which can be used to retrieve review history data.
+Uri that can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.